HippoCampusRobotics/fav_docs/assignments/final_project.rst

       float64 progress
       bool completed

-   Of course it contains the information about the viewpoint's pose, but also the ``completed`` field will be of particular interest.
+   It contains the information about the viewpoint's pose, but also the ``completed`` field will be of particular interest.
-   This way, we are informed if a viewpoint is considered completed and, if that is the case, that the can start visiting the next viewpoint.
+   This way, we are informed if a viewpoint is considered completed and, if that is the case, that we can start visiting the next viewpoint.

 Provided Nodes